lukasjuhas/lj-maintenance-mode/README.md

 * **WPML Compatible** - Plugin is compatible with WPML plugin
 * **Optional widgets** - Optionally add widgets above and/or below the content
 * **Optional style sheet** - Optionally add a custom style sheet
-* **Optional ability to add code snippet** - Optionally add a code snippet to the page-- for example, Google Analytics tracking code.
+* **Optional ability to add code snippet** - Optionally add a code snippet to the page.
+* **Support for Analytify plugin** - If you use the Analytify plugin, you can automatically insert the Google Analytics tracking code.

 Bugs and pull requests are welcomed.